 As one of the major outdoor installations, the City Hall Tower was lit up during and after the Media Architecture Biennale 2012, which took place in Aarhus, Denmark.
 The project was realized as a collaboration between the Media Architecture Institute (MAI) and Aarhus University/PIT/CAVI, with generous support from AHL Media facades, who sponsored the hardware.

-We used S25-3 Pixel Type and CP950 controllers, which turned out to be a very powerful combination.
-We installed about 5500 pixels, and used 4 controllers, 1 on each level.
-The CP950 can drive 680 pixels per port, and provides 8 ports.
-Without the problems of cabling, we could have easily done this set-up with two controllers.
+The S25-3 Pixel Type and CP950 controllers from AHL Media facades where used.
+This turned out to be a very powerful combination.
+Approximately 5500 pixels were installed along with 4 controllers, 1 on each level of the City Hall Tower.
+The CP950 could drive 680 pixels per port, and provided 8 ports each.
+The installation could easily have been done with only two controllers, but that would have caused issues with long cable runs.